COLD-2710/Ansys-Projects-done-during-training-at-Internshala/README.md

 # Ansys-Projects-done-during-training-at-Internshala
-I made these Projects Back in August 2022 and i have attached my simulations of the same in this repository
+I made these Projects Back in August 2022 and i have attached all my work of the same in this repository